Frequently Asked Questions

 Most common causes:

-- Insufficient light: Increase light duration (12-16 hours) or move lights closer (6-12 inches)
+- Insufficient light: increase light duration (12 to 16 hours) or move lights closer (6 to 12 inches)

-- Root problems: Check for root rot from overwatering
+- Root problems: check for root rot from overwatering

 Yellowing at harvest time is normal as lower leaves age.